Tendon-Actuated Robots with a Tapered, Flexible Polymer Backbone: Design, Fabrication, and Modeling: INTRODUCTION

 TPU has become an increasingly attractive material for 3D-printed engineering designs owing to its affordability, modularity, and ease of fabrication, enabling novel applications such as structural mesh design \cite{Masmeijer2026-qu}.
 A relevant example is presented in \cite{wang2025}, which explores a biologically inspired design in which compliant, tapered robots are fabricated from TPU and actuated via tendons.
 Through geometric locking of backbone sections, their design reliably produces a logarithmic spiral when fully curled, enabling impressive grasping capabilities in both standalone and multi-agent configurations.
-However, a predictive model enabling systematic, curvature-driven design optimization for this class of robots has not yet been established.
+However, a model-based, curvature-driven design optimization for this class of robots has not yet been explored.

-Computational techniques based on finite element methods may address the modeling of spatially varying geometries \cite{weeger2018}; however, such approaches typically result in more complex models that do not admit compact ordinary differential equation formulations and come at significant computational cost.
-Cosserat rod theory, combined with tendon actuation modeled using either a Newtonian \cite{rucker2011, till2019a} or Lagrangian \cite{tummers2023, boyer2021} approach, provides a basis for deriving forward dynamic and kinetostatic models of continuum robots with flexible backbones.
-However, these formulations do not explicitly account for variations in cross-sectional area along the rod length, although spatially varying stiffness profiles for Cosserat rods of multi-material soft robots were addressed in \cite{esser2025}.
+Cosserat rod theory, combined with tendon actuation modeled through either a Newtonian \cite{rucker2011, till2019a} or Lagrangian \cite{tummers2023, boyer2021} approach, provides a basis for deriving forward dynamic and kinetostatic models of continuum robots with flexible backbones.
+These formulations, however, do not explicitly account for variations in cross-sectional area along the rod length, though spatially varying stiffness profiles for Cosserat rods have been addressed for multi-material soft robots in \cite{esser2025}.
+While higher-fidelity finite element methods can model spatially varying geometries more accurately \cite{weeger2018}, such approaches typically yield complex models that do not admit compact ordinary differential equation formulations and incur significant computational cost.